 - Upgraded boiler feedwater pump and VFD saved 6600 kW-hrs annually

-- Increased the use of e-records and e-signing technology resulting in carbon emissions reduction
+- Increased the use of e-records and e-signing technology, resulting in carbon emissions reduction

-- Migrated technology infrastructure to a cloud environment, reducing energy usage and accordingly, our carbon footprint
+- Migrated technology infrastructure to a cloud environment, reducing energy usage and, accordingly, our carbon footprint

 - Encouraged environmentally friendly workplace practices by supporting recycling and separation of waste throughout our offices

 At Graham, we believe our most important asset is our people.
-We are committed to fostering and embracing a Graham community in which employees share a mutual understanding and respect for each other.
+We are committed to fostering and embracing a Graham community where employees share a mutual understanding and respect for each other.
 Our pledge to diversity and equality encompasses our commitment to creating a work environment that embraces inclusion regardless of race, color, religion, gender, sexual orientation, gender identity, national origin, age, genetic information, marital status, amnesty, pregnancy, disability, veteran status, or based on pregnancy, childbirth, or related medical conditions.
 We continually strive to use our knowledge, talents, and resources to improve the quality of life of our workforce.

 We believe that employee development is vital to our continued success, and we support the development of our employees through programs such as our internal weld school training, our partnerships for external weld training, our tuition assistance program, and leadership and management training classes.
-Our management is continuously focused on developing an inclusive and respectful work environment where our employees are highly engaged and motivated.
+Our management continuously focuses on developing an inclusive and respectful work environment where our employees are highly engaged and motivated.